 My name is Philip Bologna.
 I am a photographer, long time storyteller, and book maker.
 I am a native New Yorker and have been living in Minneapolis for five years.
 I just finished my BFA in Photography at the Minneapolis College ofArt & Design.
 I found your work through Tammy Mercure, who I discovered in Alec Soth's Library.
 I love your work!
 And I wanted to ask how you like your X100?
 Also your photographs make you seem "brave" in a sense, what is your approach?

 Hi Phillip.
 Thank so much for the kind words and for finding me here on tumblr .
 Firstly I absolutely love my x100s.
 I take it with me everywhere.
 It’s compact, takes excellent photos, feels good to the touch and looks lovely.
 The whole package.
 I highly suggest it.

-That said it’s a fixed lens and at an approximation of a 35mm it means you need to constantly use your legs as a tri pod.
+That said it’s a fixed lens and at an approximation of a 35mm it means you need to constantly use your legs as a tripod.
 If you want a close up you need to get close to the subject which can be a scary and uncomfortable prospect to some.
 I don’t like zoom lenses personally.
 I like the discipline and sensitivity this sort of lens builds.
 Less creeping from far away and more interaction with the world you are photographing.
-Sometimes this leads to very tense moments but I believe that is the price you pay for great intimate imagery.
-It can also lead to some great conversations and the spread of a greater sympathy and appreciation for street photography.
+Sometimes this leads to very tense moments but I believe that is the price you pay for intimate imagery.
+It can also lead to some interesting conversations and the spread of a greater sympathy and appreciation for street photography.